 - the Buyer’s Agent’s brokerage

-REALTORs in Ontario will charge anywhere from 1-6% to list a home for sale; the amount depends on the agent’s experience and results, business model, included services and the amount offered to the agent who brings the Buyer.
+REALTORS in Ontario will charge anywhere from 1-6% to list a home for sale; the amount depends on the agent’s experience and results, business model, included services and the amount offered to the agent who brings the Buyer.

 While discount agents and brokerages don’t generally include many services, full-service agents and brokerages may pay for professional photography, videography, virtual tours, floor plans, online marketing, print marketing, cleaning, home inspections, staging and more.

-BREL tip: ask us to show you how the BREL team’s All-In Pricing means more $$ in our Sellers’ pockets.
+BREL tip: Ask us to show you how the BREL team’s All-In Pricing means more $$ in our Sellers’ pockets.

 Legal fees to sell your home will depend on the law firm you choose and the price of your home.
 Generally, in Toronto, you can expect to pay around $1,200 to sell a $600,000 home.
-Check out one of our favourite lawyer’s websites, Feld Kalia, for a quick online quote.
+Check out one of our favourite lawyer’s website, Feld Kalia, for a quick online quote.

 Read the fine print!
 If you have a mortgage on your home, your lender may charge you a penalty if you sell the home during the mortgage period.
 Most traditional lenders (ie banks) allow you to apply the remaining mortgage balance to the mortgage of a new property (provided you purchase the new home within 90 days of closing), but some mortgages have restrictions.
 If you’re selling your home and not buying a new one, you will likely have to pay a pre-payment penalty, which can be thousands of dollars.
 Make sure to talk to your lender before you list your home for sale to fully understand the details of your mortgage.

-Other Costs to Sell Your Home (and some good news)
+Other Costs to Sell Your Home

 Prior to closing, your lawyer will give you a full breakdown of any other selling costs, which may include outstanding property taxes, utilities or condo fees if you own a condo.
 The Seller is responsible for these costs up until the date of closing, but if your date of closing doesn’t coincide with the date you normally pay these expenses (it usually doesn’t), then you’ll be responsible for payment of the partial month’s costs.